miqdigital/aws-utils/README.md

 # Introduction

 This repository provides utilities which are used at MiQ.
-MiQ has been using AWS tech stack as it's backbone and has been using many utilities to help scale their product.
+MiQ has been using AWS tech stack as it's the backbone and has been using many utilities to help scale their product.

 # Available Tools